-Aimed at streamlining remittances, digital wallet platform du Pay has recently partnered with GCash to enable near-instant fund transfers from the UAE to the Philippines.
+Aimed at streamlining remittances, the partnership will enable near-instant fund transfers from the UAE to the Philippines.
 The collaboration is designed to address a core need among OFWs: ensuring that hard-earned money reaches loved ones without delay and can be used immediately.

 For many Filipinos abroad, remittances are not optional — they are a responsibility.
 From covering school fees to paying household bills, these transfers sustain millions of families back home.